Gar Heard: The Shot

+Game 5 against the Celtics is often rated as the greatest, or one of the greatest, NBA finals game in history.
+The Celtics won the game 128–126 in triple-overtime.
+It is the end of the second overtime period, including an extraordinary shot from Heard with one second left in the period, that has been the object of particular focus.

-With two seconds remaining in double overtime, John Havlicek had given Boston a one-point advantage with a running one-handed shot.
+With four or five seconds left in double overtime, after a steal by Paul Westphal, the Suns took a 110–109 lead.
+Future Celtic hall of famer John Havlicek raced down the floor and made a running 15 foot one-handed shot with two seconds remaining, giving Boston a one-point advantage (111–110).
 The Celtics' timekeeper then ran the clock out instead of stopping it after a made basket, per league rules.
 The Boston Garden crowd erupted, believing the game was over, and the Celtics themselves actually went back to their locker room.
 Legend has it that Havlicek had actually taken the tape off his ankles by this stage.

-But the Suns correctly pointed that there was still time left, though the officials only placed one second back on the clock instead of two.
+But the Suns correctly pointed out that there was still time left, though the officials only placed one second back on the clock instead of two, on the logic Havlicek let the ball go with two seconds left, and it would have taken one second to reach the basket.
 (Celtics fans had stormed the court after the time was erroneously allowed to expire, and one particularly boisterous fan attacked referee Richie Powers after it was announced that the game was not over yet.)
-Paul Westphal then intentionally took a technical foul by calling a timeout when the Suns had no more timeouts to use.
+Suns guard Paul Westphal then intentionally took a technical foul by calling a timeout when the Suns had no more timeouts to use.
 It gave the Celtics a free throw, which Jo Jo White converted to give Boston a two-point edge, but the timeout also allowed Phoenix to inbound from mid-court instead of from under their own basket.
-When play resumed, Heard caught the inbound pass and fired a very high-arcing turnaround jump shot from at least 20 feet away.
+When play resumed, Heard caught the inbound pass and fired a very high-arcing turnaround jump shot from at least 18-20 feet away over Celtic defender Don Nelson.
 It swished through, sending the game into a third overtime.
 However, Boston eventually won the game and the Finals, four games to two.
 Heard had scored 17 points and grabbed 12 rebounds in Game 5.

 A revision to Rule 12-A, Section I, in regards to excessive timeouts, resulted in the elimination of the advancement of the ball following an excessive timeout.
-The rule has since been changed to award the ball to the team shooting the free throw.
+The rule has since been changed to award the ball to the team shooting the technical free throw.

+Heard went on to play four more seasons for the Suns (1976-1980), with the Suns advancing to the Western Conference Finals twice during that period.
+He played his final season with the San Diego Clippers, for which he had played when the team was in Buffalo.

 Coaching

-In addition to his playing career, Heard served as head coach of the Dallas Mavericks from 1993 to 1994 and the Washington Wizards from 1999 to 2000.
-His overall head coaching record is 23–74.
-During the 2004–2005 season, Heard was an assistant coach with the Detroit Pistons; he coached several games that season when Larry Brown was out due to a medical condition.
-Heard has also served several stints as an assistant coach for the Indiana Pacers.